 Pre-heat Oven, Prepare Pan

 - Position oven rack in the center and pre-heat oven to 350 degrees.
 Prepare your pan.
-Spray or oil the bottom of the springform pan and line the bottom with parchment.
+Spray or butter the bottom of the springform pan and line the bottom with parchment.

 Pit the Cherries

 - Wash, stem and pit the cherries with a cherry pitter tool or a paring knife.
-Cut the cherries in half.
+Cut the cherries in half, top to bottom.

 Blend the Batter

 - In a small bowl, whisk together the flour, baking powder and salt.
-Set aside.
 In a medium bowl, cream the butter and sugar together until light and fluffy with a hand-held electric mixer.
 Add the eggs and beat until incorporated and the batter is smooth.
 Add in the almond extract.
-Add in the flour blend and stir to incorporate until smooth.
+Add in the flour blend.
+Beat on low speed, increasing speed as batter stiffens, until smooth.
 Batter will be thick.

 Bake the Cake

 - Scrape batter into the pan and smooth to the edges with a flexible spatula.
 Starting at the outer edge, place the cherries cut side down on top of the batter completely covering the top.
-Sprinkle the top with the extra tablespoon of sugar (optional) and drizzle with the Amaretto if using.
-Bake cake until golden on top, about 50-60 minutes or until a cake tester, toothpick or paring knife inserted in the center comes out clean.
+Sprinkle the top with the extra sugar if desired and.
+Bake cake until golden on top, about 55 minutes or until a cake tester, toothpick or paring knife inserted in the center comes out clean.

 Cool Cake and Serve

 - Remove cake from the oven and allow to cool 10 minutes.
 Run a thin paring knife around the inside of the pan edge to free the cake.
 Pop the spring and remove the sides of the pan.
-If serving warm, slice into eight pieces.
+Serve warm or at room temperature, topped with ice cream, whipped cream, or powdered sugar.
+Cake keeps 2 days well wrapped on the counter or up to 4 days in the refrigerator.

 Kulinarna Wyspa says